The Prime Geodesic Theorem for $\mathrm{PSL}_{2}(\mathbb{Z}[i])$ and Spectral Exponential Sums: Conclusions and Conjectures

-as $T \to \infty$, where $\Lambda_{\Gamma}(X) = \log N(P_{0})$ if $X = N(P_{0})^{j}$ for some $j \geqslant 1$, and otherwise 0. \end{theorem} The critical point is that the sum on the left-hand side of~\eqref{Fujii} is taken over $0 < t_{j} \leqslant T$.
-In passing, the spectral exponential sum has a different shape $\sum e^{i\alpha t_{j}}$ in Fujii's original papers; one takes $\alpha = \log X$ to undo it back to $S(T, X)$.
-The analogous method developed in his another paper~\cite{Fujii1982} would also be applicable for proving~\eqref{Fujii}.
-I thank Akio Fujii for pointing out the relevant papers~\cite{Fujii1984-2,Venkov1978}.
-Laaksonen~\cite[Appendix, Theorem 1]{PetridisRisager2017} has independently arrived at the real part of~\eqref{Fujii} by the due adaptation of the Selberg trace formula.
-His consequence is naturally derived by doubling the real part of ii) in~\cite[Theorem 1]{Fujii1984}.
-The real part (resp. imaginary part) of the sum $\sum_{t_{j} \leqslant T} X^{it_{j}}$ is termed \textit{cosine kernel} (resp. \textit{sine kernel}).
-Theorem~\ref{Fujii-1984} reveals that the oscillations at peak points for each kernel are of different nature.
+The spectral exponential sum has the form $\sum e^{i\alpha t_{j}}$ in the work of Fujii; one takes $\alpha = \log X$ to undo it back to $S(T, X)$.
+An analogous method developed in his another article~\cite{Fujii1982} would also be useful for proving~\eqref{Fujii}.
+Laaksonen~\cite[Appendix]{PetridisRisager2017} has independently reached the~real part of~\eqref{Fujii} via the Selberg trace formula.
+His conclusions are derived by doubling the real part of ii) in~\cite[Theorem 1]{Fujii1984}.
+The real part (resp. imaginary part) of the spectral exponential sum $S(T, X)$ is termed the \textit{cosine kernel} (resp. \textit{sine kernel}).
+It behoves us to~mention that Theorem~\ref{Fujii-1984} reveals that the oscillations at peak points for each kernel are of different nature.